 Another option that can help you get started is to look for choir robe and similar costume patterns.
 With a little ingenuity, it's possible to cobble a few pieces together pieces to produce an acceptable version of a nun's habit.

 Look at the various costume pattern options that are available.
 Converting one into a habit is often as simple as changing the color of fabric and the shape of the collar or headdress.
 Here are some examples:

 - Simplicity 4213: Adult Costumes; Both the tunics and headpieces can be adapted into a habit.

-Even when these particular patterns are out of print, it's likely that you'll be able to find current patterns that can be converted in similar ways.
+Even when these particular patterns are out of print, you'll likely be able to find current patterns that can be converted in similar ways.
 Look at each costume objectively and critically, then get creative to make the changes necessary.